dboemer/object-detection-project/README.md

 <img src="images/experiment05-comparison.png" alt="Experiment05-Comparison" width="400"/>

 While the smoothed total training loss (smoothing = 0.95) is equal to 0.59, the total validation loss is equal to 0.84.
-If the validation loss is higher than the training loss, as in this case, it means that the model is overfitting to the training data.
+If the validation loss is higher than the training loss, as in this case, it means that the model is overfitting.
 To avoid overfitting, data augmentation instead of collecting more training data can be applied.

 ##### Data augmentation